camping tent in the country side

 Features look at the more cosmetic liveability features such as the number of vestibules, privacy screens, number of pockets and ease of setup.

 Given that these are 2-person tents, double vestibules are crucial features to look for as they provide extra room for each person to stow their hiking pack or other goods.
 Having a single-pole arrangement and a few pockets to store a headlamp or other items you want nearby are also helpful.
 Also useful are privacy screens.
 The majority of these features are included in all of the mid- to high-range hiking tents we tested.
-The Kelty All Inn 2 is easy to set up, while the Naturehike Cloud-Up 2 has one very narrow vestibule and is light on features.
+The Kelty Wireless 2 is easy to set up, while the Naturehike Cloud-Up 2 has one very narrow vestibule and is light on features.
 The Copper Spur was the most fully-featured tent we reviewed, with a variety of pocket types and even vestibules that can act as awnings.

 The Nemo Hornet has two doors and numerous ventilation points